fwong03/celery/docs/userguide/tasks.rst

 Custom states
 -------------

-You can easily define your own states, all you need is a unique name.
+You can easily define your own states; all you need is a unique name.
 The name of the state is usually an uppercase string.
 As an example you could have a look at the :mod:`abortable tasks <~celery.contrib.abortable>` which defines a custom :state:`ABORTED` state.